CHN-beta/ovito/doc/manual/reference/pipelines/data_objects/bonds.rst

 ========================= ========================== =======================================================================================
 Bond property             Data type (components)     Description
 ========================= ========================== =======================================================================================
-``Topology``              Integer (A, B)             This bond property is always present and holds the indices of the two particles
+``Topology``              Integer (A, B)             This bond property is always present and contains the indices of the two particles
                                                      connected by a bond.
+Indices are zero-based.
 ``Bond Type``             Integer                    Stores the type identifier of each bond.
 The bond type determines the display color
                                                      if the ``Color`` property is not present.
 ``Color``                 Real (R, G, B)             If present, this property controls the display color of individual bonds.